Caring For Little Smiles-When should the first dental visit take place?

 Click here to read my top 10 tips for cavity free kids.

 First Visit Under 3 is FREE at Embrace Dental Hygiene.
-Because this first visit is so important I offer a complimentary first visit for children under 3 years old here at Embrace Dental Hygiene in Amherstburg.
+Because this first visit is so important we offer a complimentary first visit for children under 3 years old here at Embrace Dental Hygiene in Amherstburg.
 The picture on the left is me providing care to my two year old.
 Believe it or not she loves having her teeth taken care of.
 I have worked hard to create a low anxiety environment that is ideal for families and children.
-My kids don’t want to go home when they visit:) My goal is for your child to be excited about coming to Embrace Dental Hygiene.
+My kids don’t want to go home when they visit:) Our goal is for your child to be excited about coming to Embrace Dental Hygiene.
 The first visit includes as much or as little care as you and your child are comfortable with.
 A ride in the chair and an introduction to “Mr. thirsty” and the “tooth tickler” helps put your child at ease.
 This visit will provide moms and dads with the tools and information you will need to give your child the healthiest start possible.
 I can address any questions or concerns that you may have and if necessary make appropriate referrals.
 The customized care and knowledge that you will gain will help keep those little ones out of the dentist’s chair.
 No child should experience tooth decay we have the power to prevent it.

 Take your first steps on the path to a cavity free future.
 Call now to set up an appointment for your “Little Smiles” visit!
 519-736-1100 questions email email@example.com